 \subsection{PAP Dataset}

-PAP dataset is a collection of $39,000$ pathology reports from a hospital.
+PAP dataset is a collection of $39,000$ pathology reports from a large medical institution.
 We asked four ICD coders (three coders and one senior coder) to code pathology reports and annotate the phrases within the report that trigger a particular ICD code assignment.
 The coders annotate $ \sim66,000$ phrases.